Junjeeeee/Dynamic_2d_waterfall/README.md

 ![image](https://github.com/Junjeeeee/Dynamic_2d_waterfall/assets/94764591/6af3e9fe-30e9-4095-9fe9-2aab627b2c77)

-in this graph, every vertex has the sum of all it's exit edges adding one, this garantees that the sum of all vertex values in a given time will be the same to every other, and also guarantees convergion.
+In this graph, every vertex has the sum of all it's exit edges adding one, this garantees that the sum of all vertex values in a given time will be the same to every other, and also guarantees convergion.

 ![image](https://github.com/Junjeeeee/Dynamic_2d_waterfall/assets/94764591/51e4a9ce-5df5-4ccf-b6f1-fc3fbc737210)